 - Email/Text Faculty: Lets you contact everyone shown on the report (this is filter-sensitive).

-Important: Students are shown once for each program they are enrolled in.
+- The Table toggle gives you the overall stats for each student.
+Students are shown once for each program they are enrolled in.
 Say you have Graduate and Undergraduate programs:

 - Jack Terwilliger is enrolled only in Undergraduate courses.
 He appears on the report only once.